Mechanism of Breathing: Definition, Diagram, Functions

 • These muscles contract during inhalation and, at the same time, they relax during exhalation to narrow the thoracic cavity hence forcing air out of the lungs.

-Lung Compliance And Elasticity
+Lung Compliance and Elasticity

 • Lung compliance on the other hand deals with the ease with which the lungs can expand and dilate given some pressure.

-• High lung compliance means that the lungs can be expanded easily and can can therefore fill up easily while low compliance means that the lungs are stiff and cannot be filled easily.
+• High lung compliance means that the lungs can be expanded easily and can therefore fill up easily while low compliance means that the lungs are stiff and cannot be filled easily.

 • Lung compliance is an index of work that the respiratory muscles need to do to achieve a certain level of ventilation.